Iowa: Presidential caucus

-The state gets considerable attention every four years because the Iowa caucus, gatherings of voters to select delegates to the state conventions, is the first presidential caucus in the country.
+The Iowa caucus, gatherings of voters to select delegates to the state conventions, is the first presidential caucus in the country.
 The caucuses, held in January or February of the election year, involve people gathering in homes or public places and choosing their candidates, rather than casting secret ballots as is done in a presidential primary election.

 Along with the New Hampshire primary the following week, Iowa's caucuses have become the starting points for choosing the two major-party candidates for president.
 The national and international media give Iowa and New Hampshire extensive attention, which gives Iowa voters leverage.
 In 2007 presidential campaign spending was the seventh highest in the country.
+In a 2020 study, Iowa was ranked as the 24th easiest state for citizens to vote in.